 Common illnesses and top cause of death

-Uterus and Ovarian cancer make up the fourth or fifth cancer type, while Thyroid and Cervical cancer come in seventh and eighth on the list of top cancers for Singapore women1.
+Uterus and ovarian cancer make up the fourth or fifth cancer type, while stomach and cervical cancer come in ninth and tenth respectively on the list of top cancers for Singapore women1.

 But what most don't know is that the top cause of death for women in Singapore is not breast cancer but heart failure and stroke.
 Younger women aged between 21 and 34 years old tend to believe they're not at risk, but this is not true.
 According to Dr Goh Ping Ping, the medical director for the Singapore Heart Foundation, anyone of any age is susceptible to getting a heart attack2.